oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

     Click on the **Back** button to go back to the list.

 There are many other insights in the list.
 Go back to the list and look at a few others.
 See if you find any other interesting insight.
-The Data Insight tool has discovered all these hidden patterns just by crawling through the data.
+The Insights tool has discovered all these hidden patterns just by crawling through the data.

-## Task 2: Peeling the layers of Data Insights
+## Task 2: Peeling the layers of Insights

 This section is an attempt to explain the insights by manually running queries and correlating them with what we can see in insights.